fmgarage/fx-reports/docs/getting-started/integration.md

 ---
 title: Integration
-has_children: true
+has_children: false
 has_toc: false
 parent: Getting Started
 nav_order: 3
 ---

-## Using the API
+## Integrate FX Reports

-This article is about how you can integrate FX Reports with your own application.
+This article is about how you can integrate **FX Reports** with your own application.
 There are 2 ways to do that.

 ### 1. Using the add-on

-Working from FileMaker 19
+Requires FileMaker 19 and up.

-The Add-on provides the easiest way to integrate FX Reports into your application.
+The Add-on provides the easiest way to integrate **FX Reports** into your application.
 To do that, copy the folder from inside the repositories `addon` directory into the FileMaker `AddonModules` folder.

-Here is a uncomplicated way to find that folder: from the FileMaker settings, go to the Plug-ins tab and 'Reveal Plug-in Folder'.
-Relativ to the now open directory, go up 2 steps in the directory structure and into `Extensions`, where you will find `AddonModules`.
+Here is a uncomplicated way to find that folder: In the FileMaker settings dialog, go to the Plug-ins tab and 'Reveal Plug-in Folder'.
+Relative to the now open directory, go up 2 steps in the directory structure and into `Extensions`, where you will find `AddonModules`.

 macOS: